 Clinical Benefits of DAV132

 DAV132 in the prevention of C. difficile infection

-Clostridium difficile is well recognized as the leading cause of antibiotic-associated diarrhea, having a significant impact in both healthcare and community settings.
-By binding with and neutralizing common antibiotics in the gut, DAV132 preserves the integrity of the intestinal microbiota during antibiotic cures and is indicated to prevent Clostridium difficile infections and their consequences.
+Clostridioides (Clostridium) difficile is well recognized as the leading cause of antibiotic-associated diarrhea, having a significant impact in both healthcare and community settings.
+By binding with and neutralizing common antibiotics in the gut, DAV132 preserves the integrity of the intestinal microbiota during antibiotic cures and is indicated to prevent Clostridioides difficile infections and their consequences.

 C. difficile infection, a growing medical need